Roku TV Remote Not Working: Reasons & DIY Fixes

 Unpair and Pair the Roku Remote

-Roku Standard IR Remote works with the help of infrared signals so you don’t need to pair a remote.
-Another one is the Enhanced Roku Remote or Point Anywhere Remote which works using a WiFi network.
-Therefore, the Roku voice remote has to be paired with your Roku TV or streaming stick before you use it.
+Roku Standard IR Remote works with the help of infrared signals, so you don’t need to sync the Roku remote to the TV.
+Another one is the Enhanced Roku Remote, which works using a WiFi network.
+Therefore, the Roku Voice Remote has to be paired with your Roku TV or streaming stick before you use it.

 [1] Remove the Roku TV from the power supply and also the batteries from the remote.